Skip to main content

 SHOW entity [WHERE where_clause]

-where entity is one of backend_connections, clients, coordinator_address, databases, distributions, hosts, instance, is_read_only, key_ranges, move_stats, move_task, pools, prepared_statements, reference_relations, relations, routers, sequences, sharding_rules, shards, status, task_group, time_quantiles, tsa_cache, users, version:
+where entity is one of backend_connections, clients, coordinator_address, databases, distributions, hosts, instance, is_read_only, key_ranges, key_ranges_extended, move_stats, move_tasks, pools, prepared_statements, redistribute_tasks, reference_relations, relations, routers, sequences, sharding_rules, shards, status, task_groups, time_quantiles, tsa_cache, users, version:

 Thewhere_clause is used to filter the results based on specific conditions.
 It allows you to specify criteria for selecting the information to be shown.